stonet-research/zns-tools/README.md

 # zns-tools

-This repository contains several tools for evaluating file system usage of ZNS devices.
-The tools generally apply to ZNS devices and file systems on ZNS (F2FS and Btrfs), we mention which applications/file systems apply for each tool.
+This repository contains several tools for evaluating the usage of applications and file systems on ZNS devices.
+The tools generally apply to ZNS devices and file systems on ZNS (currently F2FS and Btrfs), we mention which applications/file systems apply for each tool.
 We provide an example for each of the tools in the `examples/` directory, showing how to run each tool and what information will be available in the output.

-The blow figures visualizes the organization of the `zns-tools`, with the interaction of the various components and the F2FS file system, Linux kernel, and the ZNS device.
+The figures below visualize the organization of the `zns-tools`, with the interaction of the various components and the file system, Linux kernel, and ZNS device.
 ![zns-tools-visual](meta/zns-tools.png)

 Below we illustrate an example timeline that the tools can generate to visualize events across the Linux storage stack.